Skip to main content

 Routine Vision Exam

-A comprehensive eye examination performed to assess visual acuity and prescribe corrective lenses, without a specific medical condition.
+A full eye examination performed to assess visual acuity and prescribe corrective lenses, without a specific medical condition.
 Billed to vision plans (VSP, EyeMed) and typically not covered by medical insurance.

 Modifier 25 (Optometry)